Southwest Corporate Fact Sheet

 Customer Support & Services Centers

-- Southwest Airlines currently operates six Customer Support and Services Centers: Albuquerque, Chicago, Houston, Oklahoma City, Phoenix, and San Antonio.
+- Southwest Airlines currently operates seven Customer Support and Services Centers: Albuquerque, Atlanta, Chicago, Houston, Oklahoma City, Phoenix, and San Antonio.

 - Southwest has served more than 1.5 billion Customers since our inception.